About Penn Foster College

 Penn Foster College appears in our ranking of the Top 10 Cheapest Associate’s in Graphic Design Degrees Online.

-One option for students is the college’s retail management program.
+One associate degree option for students is the college’s retail management program.
 Designed for those who want to work in both online and offline retail positions, it features four semesters of courses.
 Students learn how to manage and maintain retail operations, the basics of working with a sales team and the best ways of deciding what customers need.
 Retail management majors will take courses such as Merchandising, Planning and Buying, Internet Marketing and E-Commerce and Business and Technical Writing.
 The human resource management and business management programs include similar courses but focus more on labor relations, business ethics, and other issues.
 The Graphic Design Associate’s Degree prepares artistic-minded graduates for careers in corporate communications, advertising, publishing, and more.

 Early childhood education majors can develop the skills needed to work with children in preschools and similar settings.
 The college works with both the Learning Care Group and Bright Horizons Family Solutions.
 Students have the chance to work in one of the learning centers operated by either company while they’re in school, but they can also find full-time work for those companies after they graduate.
 Penn Foster College allows students to create a list of goals when they first award and track the progress they make towards those goals later.
 Students take Orientation to Early Childhood Education, Play in the Lives of Young Children and Working with Children with Special Needs among other classes.